 The “as a” is a drop down list of the resources in the Space.
 There is a Resource Library which can be created and maintained in the Space management app.
 You can add tags from existing tags or add new ones to filter stories on.

-Releases are only available if the Space is Pro and you are using Release and Version Management.
+Releases are available if you are using Release and Version Management.

-Right panel: Edit, Status, Attachments, Comments and History
+Right panel: Edit, Status, Attachments, Feedback and History